Quick startFine-tuning LLMs

-Quick startFor Fine-tuning LLMs
+Quick start: Fine-tuning LLMs

-MOSTLY AI integrates with well-known LLMs and gives the flexibility to use any LLM to generate privacy-safe synthetic text.
 When included in a tabular dataset, synthetic text data is intelligently aligned with the rest of the data, ensuring high correlation while safeguarding the privacy of real-world individuals.

 Step 1: Train a generator to fine-tune an LLM